 Michelle has worked in local and state government as a planner for over 20 years, with a particular focus on the management of the planning system.
 Michelle was the Manager of Alpine Planning for the Victorian Government for a number of years and over the last 15 years has spent considerable periods of time in ski resorts in Australia and Japan with her family.
 She is currently working at the Department of Transport.
-Michelle is a Graduate Member of the Australian Institute of Company Directors, has an Honours Degree in Planning and Design at Melbourne University and a Diploma in Business Management at RMIT.
+Michelle is a Graduate Member of the Australian Institute of Company Directors, has an Honours Degree in Planning and Design at Melbourne University and a Diploma in Business Management at Royal Melbourne Institute of Technology (RMIT).